askmike/gekko/README.md

 ## Running Gekko

-Run Gekko against the realtime market:

     node gekko

-Run Gekko against the historical data (backtesting):

-    node gekko --backtest

-Read more about that in the [backtesting documentation](https://github.com/askmike/gekko/blob/stable/docs/Backtesting.md).
+For backtesting, please see the [backtesting documentation](https://github.com/askmike/gekko/blob/stable/docs/Backtesting.md).

 You can also run Gekko silently or use more complex features, for examples check out the [advanced features](https://github.com/askmike/gekko/tree/stable/docs/Advanced_features.md).

 ## Updating Gekko

-If you installed the bot via git you can easily fetch the latest updates by running:
+If you installed Gekko via git you can easily fetch the latest updates by running:

     git pull && npm update